Brian May: Queen + Adam Lambert

 In 2016, the group embarked across Europe and Asia on the Queen + Adam Lambert 2016 Summer Festival Tour.
 This included closing the Isle of Wight Festival in England on 12 June where they performed "Who Wants to Live Forever" as a tribute to the victims of the mass shooting at a gay nightclub in Orlando, Florida earlier that day.
 On 12 September they performed at the Yarkon Park in Tel Aviv, Israel for the first time in front of 58,000 people.
 In September 2018 the group had a residency in the MGM Park Theater in Las Vegas.
 Though the collaboration remains active, there are currently no plans to record a studio album, though the three are willing to do so in the future.

-On 31 March 2020, Queen + Adam Lambert confirmed that their touring dates were postponed until 2021 because of the global COVID-19 pandemic.
+On 31 March 2020, Queen + Adam Lambert confirmed that their touring dates were postponed until 2021 because of the COVID-19 pandemic.

 On 4 June 2022, Queen + Adam Lambert opened the Platinum Party at the Palace outside Buckingham Palace to mark the Platinum Jubilee of Elizabeth II.
 Performing a three-song set, May appeared in front of the Victoria Memorial monument as they opened with "We Will Rock You" which had been introduced in a comedy segment where the Queen and Paddington Bear tapped their tea cups to the beat of the song.